philipp-r/linkpwd/README.md

 ## License

-See `LICENSE.md` file
+See `LICENSE.md` file.
 linkpwd is developed by [philipp-r](https://github.com/philipp-r/linkpwd).
-Securimage is copyrighted (c) 2018 by [Drew Phillips](https://github.com/dapphp/securimage) under BSD 2-Clause "Simplified" License.
+For licenses of the software that is used see `/vendor` directory.